 What is a keyword?

 A keyword is a word or phrase that is used to facilitate an online search for information using search engines such as Google.
 A keyword represents the essence of the content that you are looking for.
 It can either work as the kernel of the search queries or be the search query itself.
-A search query or search term is the actual word of phrase that you key in the search engines to find content associated with specific questions or topics.
+A search query or search term is the actual word or phrase that you type in the search engines to find content associated with specific questions or topics.
 Identifying keywords is an important step in planning your search.

 For example, you might want to look for a used laptop and start with the keywords 'second-hand laptop'.
 Your search queries might include the exact keyword, its variation such as 'laptop second-hand', or more specific forms such as 'black second-hand laptop', 'laptop second-hand 2016', 'second-hand laptop Wollongong', etc.